Jay Turner

 Turner's previous books include The Republican Reversal: Conservatives and the Environment from Nixon to Trump (2018), co-authored with Andrew C. Isenberg, and The Promise of Wilderness: American Environmental Politics since 1964 (2010).
 These books explore the landscape of U.S. environmental politics, considering changes in environmental advocacy, conservative opposition, and the role of science in policy making.
 In 2013, The Promise of Wilderness won the Weyerhaeuser Book Award from the Forest History Society.

 Turner teaches courses on topics including climate change, energy policy, environmental politics, and environmental history.
 Turner received a B.S. from Washington and Lee University in 1995, an A.M. in American Civilization from Brown University in 1996, a Ph.D. in History (History of Science) from Princeton University in 2004, and a certificate in Science, Technology, and Environmental Policy from the Princeton School of Public and International Affairs.
-His research has been supported by grants from the National Science Foundation and the National Endowment for the Humanities.
+His research has been supported by a Guggenheim Fellowship and grants from the National Science Foundation, the National Endowment for the Humanities, the American Philosophical Society, and the Brachman Hoffman Fund at Wellesley College.

 Education